Higher quasi-categories vs higher Rezk spaces: Localizers and Bousfield localization

 \section{Localizers and Bousfield localization}

+In this appendix, we compare the language of localizers to the language of \hbox{Bousfield} localization.
+This comparison is needed for instance to see that the definition of Rezk $\Theta_n$\nbd-spaces we gave in terms of $(\Theta_n\times\Delta)$-localizers coincide with the original definition of Rezk.

-\begin{paragr} In this appendix, the category $\pref{\Delta}$ of simplicial sets will always be endowed with its usual model category structure (i.e., the one defined by Quillen in \cite{Quillen}).
+\begin{paragr} In this appendix, the category $\pref{\Delta}$ of simplicial sets will always be endowed with its classical model category structure (i.e., the one defined by Quillen in \cite{Quillen}).

 If $\M$ is a model category, the category $\Homi(\Delta^\op, \M)$ of simplicial objects in $\M$ will always be endowed with the Reedy model category structure.
 Similarly, the category $\Homi(\Delta, \M)$ of cosimplicial objects in $\M$ will always be endowed with the Reedy model category structure.
-Recall that the weak equivalences of these structures are the objectwise weak equivalences and that their cofibrations depend only on the cofibrations of $\M$.
+The weak equivalences of these structures are the objectwise weak equivalences.
+All we will need about their cofibrations is that they only depend on the cofibrations of $\M$.
 We refer the reader to Chapters~15 and~16 of \cite{HirschMC} for details on these model categories.

 Recall that the functors